Social Justice Commitment

 In order to ensure that we address our internal environment as well as align to address the external conditions that we can influence, we are making the following commitments:

-By Studying: We will review our academic and non-academic experiences in our institutions, to ensure we are training and graduating healthcare professionals that will be a positive influence in the communities they serve with ethnic and racial sensitivity;
+- By Studying: We will review our academic and non-academic experiences in our institutions to ensure we are training and graduating healthcare professionals that will be a positive influence in the communities they serve with ethnic and racial sensitivity; and

 We will continue to hold ourselves and our organization accountable to our mission as well as to these commitments to fight against systemic racism and for social justice.
 Our intentions are sincere, and we will work in an open, collaborative manner.
 We also recognize that we will make mistakes and will need to make adjustments along the way.